 Besides the reviews, BRUUT! has performed live at several radio stations such as 3FM, Radio 6, the Concertzender and Arrow Jazz.

-Last summer BRUUT! performed (next to several jazz legends) at the North Sea Jazz festival 2012, a TV special of this performance was broadcasted on December 23rd on Nederland 2.
-In September 2012 they toured through Germany and flew into Japan to perform at the prestigious Tokyo Jazz Festival.
+Last summer BRUUT! performed (next to several jazz legends) at the North Sea Jazz festival 2012, a TV special of this performance was broadcasted on December 23rd on national television in Holland (Nederland 2).
+In September 2012 they toured through Germany and flew to Japan to perform at the prestigious Tokyo Jazz Festival.
 In December 2012 they once again crossed the borders to play at the international music festival Glimps in Belgium.
+On this page you can see a more detailed history of BRUUT!’s performances.

 Maarten Hogenhuis – sax